tokjun/IGTLTrackingDataTest/README.md

 ## Building instruction

 First, build the OpenIGTLink library.
-The detailed build instruction is available at (the OpenIGTLink library repository)[https://github.com/tokjun/OpenIGTLink/tree/test_rts_tdata/Examples/TrackingData].
+The detailed build instruction is available at [the OpenIGTLink library repository](https://github.com/tokjun/OpenIGTLink/tree/test_rts_tdata/Examples/TrackingData).
 The example code should work without any additional options.
 In a nutshell,

 ~~~
 $ cd <working directory>